Canon 10D vs Nikon D70s

 Studio photographers will appreciate that the Canon 10D (unlike the D70s) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the 10D and the D70s have been discontinued, but can regularly be found used on eBay.
+Both the 10D and the D70s have been discontinued, but can regularly be found used on ebay.
 The 10D was replaced by the Canon 20D, while the D70s was followed by the Nikon D80.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.
+Further information on the features and operation of the 10D and D70s can be found, respectively, in the Canon 10D Manual (free pdf) or the online Nikon D70s Manual.

 So how do things add up?
 Which of the two cameras – the Canon 10D or the Nikon D70s – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.